UW-GAC/analysis_pipeline/README.md

 `window_size` | `50` | Size of sliding window in kb.
 `window_step` | `20` | Step size of sliding window in kb.
 `thin` | `TRUE` | Logical for whether to thin points in the QQ and manhattan plots.

+### Parallelization details

+The file [`segments.txt`](segments.txt) contains the chromosome, start, and end position for each 10 Mb segment.
+Code for creation of this file is given in [`TopmedPipeline/demo/defineSegments.R`](TopmedPipeline/demo/defineSegments.R).

+R scripts for association testing each take chromosome and segment as arguments.

+* Single-variant: only variants within in the segment are selected.
+* Aggregate: aggregate units where the first variant is within the segment are selected.
+This ensures that each unit is tested exactly once.
+* Sliding window: the length of the segment is increased by `window.size` before selecting variants.
+This ensures that all possible windows are tested.
+When the segments are combined into a single file for each chromosome, duplicate windows are discarded.
+Since the `assocTestSeqWindow` function defines windows starting at position 1, the windows tested when parallelizing by segment are identical to the windows tested when running an entire chromosome in one job.

+The script [`assoc.py`](assoc.py) submits a SGE array job for each chromosome, where the SGE task id is the row number of the segment in `segments.txt`.
+If a segment has no requested variants, its job will exit without error.
+After all segments are complete, they are combined into a single file for each chromosome and the temporary per-segment output files are deleted.